yorlenybarbieri/acklenavenue.github.io/README.md

 ![Data Folder](./img/add-team-member/3.png)

 4. Inside _data folder click on file named **team.json** and it shows you a list of all the Ackleners.
-This is the file that you need to _edit_ in order to add your information to Acklen Avenue site, to edit the file click on the _pencil_ icon as shown on the image bellow
+This is the file that you need to _edit_ in order to add your information to Acklen Avenue site, to edit the file click on the _pencil_ icon as shown on the image below

 ![Team.json File](./img/add-team-member/4.png)